jasmingacic/terraform-provider-nks/examples/aws/README.md

-# AWS Cluster example
+# AWS Cluster Example

-This example will show you how to create a cluster on AWS with Netapp Kubernetes Services.
+This example will show you how to create a cluster on AWS with NetApp Kubernetes Service.

 This example does the following:

-- Finds organization
+- Finds an organization
-- Finds AWS keyset
+- Finds an AWS keyset
-- Finds SSH keyset
+- Finds an SSH keyset
 - Creates a cluster
-- Add an additional master node
+- Adds an additional master node
-- Add an additional node pool
+- Adds an additional node pool

-[Keyset examples](/examples/keysets) shows how to add a key to NKS.
+[Keyset examples](/examples/keysets) shows how to add a keyset to NKS.

 ## Run the example